danielquinn/docker-python/README.md

 The base Docker image for my Django projects

-This is basically just a thin wrapper around python:3-alpine to make the environment inside the container more me-friendly.
+This is basically just a thin wrapper around python:3 to make the environment inside the container more me-friendly.

+## Alpine

-* Adds Bash, iPython, postgresql-dev and postgresql-client
+* Adds Bash, postgresql-dev and postgresql-client

+## Debian

+* Adds net-tools

+## Alpine & Debian

-* Adds a custom shell
+* Adds a iPython and custom prompt
 * Tweaks the iPython config to not ask for confirmation on exit.